rmeditanala/lara-erp/PROGRESS_REPORT.md

 ## 💡 **CURRENT PRODUCTION CAPABILITIES**

-The ERP now provides a **production-ready customer relationship management (CRM) system** that can be deployed immediately with:
+The ERP now provides a **production-ready complete CRM system** that can be deployed immediately with:

 ### 🏢 **Business Features:**
-- Complete customer lifecycle management from lead to active customer
+- Complete customer lifecycle management from prospect to active customer
+- Comprehensive contact management with nested customer relationships
+- Advanced lead capture and qualification with automatic scoring
+- Lead-to-customer conversion workflows with activity tracking
 - Team collaboration with role-based permissions
-- Professional customer data management with contacts
+- Professional CRM data management across all entities
-- Advanced search and filtering capabilities
+- Advanced search and filtering capabilities across customers, contacts, and leads
-- Customer activity tracking and history
+- Complete activity tracking and audit trails
 - Assignment and workflow management
+- Lost lead analysis and reporting

 ### 🔐 **Security & Compliance:**
 - Multi-tenant data isolation